waelhammoudeh/getdiff/README.md

 NUM is the full SEQUENCE NUMBER for change file to start downloading from.
 Sequence number is listed in that change file corresponding 'state.txt' file.
-The 'state.txt' file has timestamp and sequenceNumber lines; timestamp indicates date and time for latest data included in the change file.
+The 'state.txt' file has timestamp and sequenceNumber lines; timestamp indicates date and time for latest data included in that change file.
 The sequenceNumber is a unique number for the change file, it is [4 - 9] digits long number.

-Change and its corresponding 'state.txt' file names are the THREE least significant digits in the sequenceNumber.
-Know the last date for data included in your region data file you want to update, then examine state.txt files for date just after that one.
-Provide full sequenceNumber from that 'state.txt'.
+NUM for --end:
+This argument is the sequence number for change file to end or stop download at.
+Together with 'begin' set this provides a RANGE of change files to download.
+Note that both sequence numbers must be from the same GRANULARITY (minute, hour or day).
+Downloaded file list are appended to 'rangeList.txt' file in working directory.

 NAME for --user:
-SECRET for --passwd:
 Geofabrik internal server usage is restricted to account holders at openstreetmap.org.
 NAME is the user name for that account, you can use the email address used when you created your account with openstreetmap.org.

+SECRET for --passwd:
-SECRET is the password for that account.
+SECRET is the password for the account mentioned above.
 The string length for both NAME and SECTRET can not be longer than 64 characters.
 Those arguments are required only for geofabrik.de internal server usage.